The MMU-500 provides the following features:

 Translation and protection check support including TrustZone® extension support.

 Fault handling, logging, and signaling that includes demand paging and support for the stall model.

 One AMBA slave interface that supports ACE-Lite per TBU for connecting the bus master device that requires address translations.
 See AXI3 and AXI4 support.

 One AMBA master interface for master device transactions or PTWs that support ACE-Lite and DVM.
 See AXI3 and AXI4 support.

-An AXI4 interface for programming or configuration.
+An AXI4 interface for programming.

 Debug and performance-monitoring events.

 The TCU core can run at half the clock speed of the TCU external interfaces.